-B. Checklist of key measures taken by participating States Please indicate if your State has the following preventative measures in place.
+B. Checklist of key measures taken by participating States

+Please indicate if your State has the following preventative measures in place.
 More detailed information of the preventative measure can be included in Part B below.

 Type of Measure Yes No 1.
-Mechanism to assess risk of abuse of small arms to commit or facilitate serious acts of gender-based violence and violence against women and children X 2.
-Inclusion of women's organisations and women in religious, ethnic minority or community groups in measures - to counter and prevent terrorism and violent extremism - to raise awareness of the potential risks of exploitation and radicalization х 3.
-Inclusion of gender perspective and special needs of women and girls in a national counter-terrorism strategy х 4.
-Inclusion of specific matters related to the protection of women's and girl's rights in the basic education of armed forces. Х
+Mechanism to assess risk of abuse of small arms to commit or facilitate serious acts of gender-based violence and violence against women and children.
+X 2.
+Inclusion of women's organisations and women in religious, ethnic minority or community groups in measures - to counter and prevent terrorism and violent extremism - to raise awareness of the potential risks of exploitation and radicalization 4 x 3.
+Inclusion of gender perspective and special needs of women and girls in a national counter-terrorism strategy 5 X 4.
+Inclusion of specific matters related to the protection of women's and girl's rights in the basic education of armed forces.
+X 5.
+Availability of specialised in-service training for armed forces personnel on the protection of women's and girl's rights.
+X 6.
+Inclusion of specific matters related to the protection of women's and girl's rights in the pre-deployment training for international peacekeeping missions. Х 7.
+Plans to address and gather information from local women's populations in areas at risk of conflicts.
+X 8.
+Mechanisms to monitor and evaluate the implementation of gender mainstreaming into operations.
+X 9.
+Feedback mechanisms: - from operations to chiefs of defence or military planners - between forces leading multi-national missions and forces providing personnel to such missions Х 10.
+Membership of a regional network or leadership network such as the WPS Chiefs of Defence Network Х

-$^{\rm 4}$ See also similar question 3a in form to input to UN SG UNSCR 1325 report.

-$^{\rm 5}$ See also similar question 3a in form to input to UN SG UNSCR 1325 report.
+4 See also similar question 3a in form to input to UN SG UNSCR 1325 report.
+5 See also similar question 3a in form to input to UN SG UNSCR 1325 report.